anbox-cloud/discourse-docs/exp/clustering.rst

 CPU it needs.
 For low CPU intensive applications a higher and for high CPU intensive applications a lower allocation rate makes sense.

-.. _explanation_clustering-gpu-slots:
+.. _exp_clustering-gpu-slots:

 GPU slots
 ---------

-An additional aspect to take into account when planning your resources is the number of required GPU slots (see :ref:`explanation_gpu-support` for more information).
+An additional aspect to take into account when planning your resources is the number of required GPU slots (see :ref:`exp_gpu-support` for more information).

 GPUs have limited capacity that can be shared amongst multiple